AkashWarlocks/orderflow-dynamic-hook/README.md

 The script MainDeploy deploys everything and executes a swap with the hook active.
 Tests demo a toxic/positive trade and fee respones from the hook.
+We deployed a minimal version of the poolmanager that maintains core functionality, in order to fit within the bytecode size limit.

 ## Deployed addresses